selenkarakaya/riversideOrganicFarm/README.md

 - **Provide and Manage Feedback**: Share your thoughts, edit or delete feedback to improve the service. 💬
 - **Gift a Meal Kit**: Purchase gift cards to share the Riverside Farm experience with friends. 🎁

+## 📚 Learning & Insights

+Through the **Riverside Farm** project, I gained valuable insights and skills, including:

+- **Custom Recipe Management**: Enhanced my ability to create a personalized experience for users by allowing them to curate, edit, and manage their own recipes and meal kits.
+- **Database Integration**: Improved my skills in using MongoDB for data storage, enabling efficient retrieval and management of user-generated content.
+- **User Authentication**: Learned to implement secure user registration and login systems, enhancing the overall user experience.
+- **API Utilization**: Gained experience in integrating external APIs to provide users with ready-made meal options, enriching the application's functionality.
+- **User Feedback System**: Developed skills in implementing feedback mechanisms, allowing users to contribute to the improvement of the website and their overall experience.

+This project solidified my understanding of full-stack development and deepened my passion for creating applications that promote healthy living and cooking convenience.

 ## Demo 🔗
 🌟 Visit Riverside Farm([https://riversideorganicfarm.netlify.app/]).